WWW.BADGERLAND.CO.UK

 Usual Aims

-The most common basic aim of most of the UK's many badger groups is to "enhance the welfare and conservation of badgers" in those areas for which they have responsibility.
+The most common basic aim of most of the UK's many badger groups is to "enhance the welfare and conservation of badgers" in their local areas.
 Typically this will be something along the lines of a County, or a major part of one.

 Usual Activities

 In order to enhance the welfare and conservation of badgers, most badger groups do a similar range of activities.
-Typically these will include:
+Typically these can include:

 • Giving Advice if Badgers Cause Problems (sometimes known as a Householder Service)